futuresystems/big-data-stack/README.md

 # Usage

+1. Download this repository using `git clone --recursive`.
 1. Install the requirements using `pip install -r requirements.txt`
 1. Edit `.cluster.py` to define the machines in the cluster.
 1. Launch the cluster using `vcl boot -p openstack -P $USER-` This